 At the intersection.
 I pivot.
 I walk the opposite way.
 The universe ends.

 Simple as that.
 A choice.
 And a new universe spins into being.

 A universe where innocent bystanders don’t die for entertainment.
 For anything.
 Because we don’t fucking put up with it anymore.
 There is a new universe for every choice we make.
 For every intersection we cross or choose not to cross.

 I’m not dying anymore for a universe that sees me as a throw-away prop.
 I’ll live and die as it amuses me, not some test audience of automatons.
 The show will go on.
 It always will.
-But you don’t have to let the robot punch through your sternum.
+But you don’t have to let the machines tear out your heart.